Alright Tropers, I'm back, let's describe this. LEEROOOOOOOOYYY... JEEEEEENNNNKKKIIIINNSS!

 - If My Calculations Are Correct: Spoofed with Abduhl's number crunch, which has no real math to back it up.

 - I Like Those Odds: Jamaal, after being told the party's chances of survival.
-He notes that the odds are better than usual, which says a lot considering that Abduhl estimated (at best) a 32.33 (repeating, of course)% chance of survival.
+He notes that the odds are better than usual, which says a lot considering that Abduhl estimates (at best) a 32.33 (repeating, of course) percent chance of survival.